unjs/nitro/docs/content/2.deploy/providers/aws-via-flightcontrol.md

 description: "Deploy your Nitro apps to AWS via Flightcontrol"
 ---

 The deployment to AWS via Flightcontrol does not require any configuration.
-[Flightcontrol](https://flightcontrol.dev?ref=nitro) has first class support for deploying Nitro and Nitro based applications to AWS.
+[Flightcontrol](https://flightcontrol.dev?ref=nitro) has support for deploying Nitro based applications to AWS.

 ### Set Up your Flightcontrol account